2ion/ini.lua/README.md

 # ini.lua

+This README references: version 2.1

 This script implements a parser mapping .ini style configuration files to Lua tables and vice versa.

+The current release v2.1 is a DEVELOPMENT release.
+See the Changelog for changes relative to the 2.0 release.

 # INI format